 - understanding the influence of home and neighbourhood on the lives of older people.

-MUARG members have undertaken a number of studies around the concept of 'age-friendly' cities and communities, an approach developed by the World Health Organisation.
+- collaborating with partners across Europe, North America and Asia to undertake studies around the concept of 'age-friendly' cities and communities, an approach developed by the World Health Organisation.

 - to undertake interdisciplinary research on urban ageing;